 When the pulp canal becomes injured or inflamed, this can cause damage.
 The pulp canal supplies nutrients to the root of your tooth, but when it no longer can, the root of your tooth may die or the entire tooth itself.
-Root canal therapy in Vaughan, ON, serves to isolate the damage and prevent your tooth from dying.
+Our dental clinic provides root canal therapy in Vaughan, ON, which serves to isolate the damage and prevent your tooth from dying.

-What Are Signs That You Need Root Canal Therapy Near You?
+What Are Signs That You Need Root Canal Therapy?

 When the root of your tooth is inflamed or damaged, you may experience symptoms.
 However, some patients don’t experience symptoms until it’s too late.

 - Pain in a particular area in your mouth

 - Sensitivity to hot or cold temperatures